Tim-Liam-Hill/SimpleWebBrowser/README.md

 The problem here is the css side of things (parsing, applying) works, but my block layout and inline layout aint printing how I want it to.
 REEEEEEEE.

 I think I need to re-examine how nodes pass x and y coordinates to one-another.
 How we know whether or not to start on the same line depends on the previous nodes display. we should maybe create a function that when called tells the next node where to continue (this could also be useful if we decide to implement some basic grid/flex).

+Need to think about what happens to spans inside div?
+I think Tkinter is messing with me.
+I am not sure you can have two text blocks side by side :/  -> nope, it definitely does.
+The issue is me.

+Found the issue: I am drawing rects over content I previously drew.
+Background color of white was throwing me off So my logic was right and I was confused.
+Fix: make sure we correct the starting x and ending x for the rects that surround text.
+(Should there even be these rects??)

+So now when inline doesn't draw rects everything works, but we need to add the rects in the event there is a background color/border/etc.

+Need to handle display: none

 6.4 -> In progress